Choosing The Best Hardware for Microsoft PowerApps

 Choosing hardware for PowerApps can be difficult and this blog article will provide useful insights for making your decision.

 PowerApps is a platform created by Microsoft which allows users of all technical backgrounds to build mobile applications.
 If you would like to see some tutorial examples of PowerApps check out our top 10 PowerApps Examples article.

-These apps can then be available to everyone in the organisation to use on multiple platforms including Windows, iOS and Android.
+These apps can then be available to everyone in the organisation to use on multiple platforms including PowerApps Android, Windows and iOS.

 This flexibility on the device that you can use makes PowerApps a great asset for businesses to use in order to improve productivity and accessibility.

 In this article we will cover multiple areas for what you should consider when buying a device specifically for PowerApps.
 Although PowerApps can be run on laptops and desktops, they will not be featured in this article and instead we will focus primarily on tablets and mobiles.